Youth Leadership - What's On - Melbourne Zoo

 • Zoo membership, allowing unlimited visitation to all four Zoos Victoria zoos for one year: Healesville Sanctuary, Kyabram Fauna Park, Melbourne Zoo and Werribee Open Range Zoo

-Six scholarship positions will be provided for students from low SES schools.
-Applications for these positions will be assessed on the school status, teacher nomination, and the quality of the overall student application.
+Ten scholarship positions will be provided for students from low SES schools.
+Applications for these positions will be assessed on if the school Index of Community Socio-Educational Advantage (ICSEA) rating is 1000 or lower, teacher nomination, and the quality of the overall student application.

 Refer to the Terms and Conditions for the cancellation policy.